5 Absolutely Stunning Ideas for Using Seasonal Seed Pods in Your Fall Decor

 - Lidbeck-Brent contrasted the solid forms of the sunflowers with the black pods of Baptisia, long thin okra pods, yucca, oak leaves, a dark red sumac plume, an evening primrose seed stalk, Scabiosa, and hibiscus pods.

 A plain grapevine wreath ($5, Walmart) quickly transforms into a more welcoming fall door decoration with a few seedpods, fall leaves, and berries.
 Lindbeck-Brent used a variety of seed pods and plants to create her wreath, but you could also choose just a few favorites to mix together for a similar look.

 - Cut or break the band binding the stems tightly together in a grapevine wreath.

 - Pull the circular vines of the wreath apart slightly to add more dimension and create slots for inserting stems and pods.

 - Rewire the wreath loosely to stabilize it, and make a wire loop hanger on the back.

 - Tuck the seedpod stems into the slots, grouping pods of each species together.
-In this wreath, Lindbeck-Brent uses green, teardrop-shaped milkweed pods, some leaves and red-winged seedpods from a Japanese maple, tallow berries from the crafts store, scarlet oak foliage, a lotus pod, evening primrose stalks, jimsonweed, and seedpods from a honey locust tree.
+In this wreath, Lindbeck-Brent uses green, teardrop-shape milkweed pods, some leaves and red-winged seedpods from a Japanese maple, tallow berries from the crafts store, scarlet oak foliage, a lotus pod, evening primrose stalks, jimsonweed, and seed pods from a honey locust tree.

 - Scoop out seeds and any loose pulp.
 Use the hollow pumpkin like a vase, but do not add water.